 By Cassie Jewell, M.Ed., LPC

-If we don’t strive to meet our goals and to improve on a regular basis, we become stagnant.
-If we aren’t growing and learning, our minds become lethargic.
-This post comes from a bullet journal list I originally created for my own personal development.
-While my focus is often intellectual (seeking knowledge and attaining education), other life areas are equally important to cultivate.
+If we don’t strive to meet our goals and improve on a regular basis, we become stagnant.
+And if we aren’t growing and learning, our minds become lethargic.

 According the Substance Abuse and Mental Health Administration (SAMHSA), there are eight dimensions of wellness: